tmiliant/dotfiles/README.md

-Some dot files, to easily restore customized stuff when the case.
+For restoring customized stuff when needed.